Continuation-of-Ashford/ashford-docs/modified_mechanics/items.md

 ## Dragonleather Wrapping
 (+1 uncommon, +2 rare, +3 very rare)  </br>
 *Requires Attunement by a fighter*  </br>
-If you make an attack with a weapon that does not have a numerical bonus on attack rolls or damage rolls, or if its bonus to attack rolls is less than +1/2/3, it gains that bonus and becomes a magical weapon if it is not already.
+If you make an attack with a weapon that does not have a numerical bonus on attack rolls or damage rolls, or if its bonus to attack rolls is less than +1/2/3, it has that bonus and becomes a magical weapon if it is not already.
 Additionally, when you use Second Wind, you can spend 1/2/3 hit dice to heal as well.
 You can't use this feature of the wrapping again until the next dawn.

 ## Direbear Pelt Cape
 (+1 uncommon, +2 rare, +3 very rare) </br>